-A siblingship test is useful for determining if individuals are full brothers/sisters, half brothers/sisters or unrelated.
+A Sibling DNA test is useful for determining if individuals are full brothers/sisters, half brothers/sisters or have unrelated Family DNA.
 Whenever the mother(s) is/are known, it is strongly recommended that they be included in the test.
 Including the mother(s) in the test can increase the combined likelihood ratio ten-fold, where you might see a probability of 98% instead of only 83%.

 If two children are unsure if they have the same mother and the same father and it’s possible they share neither, they would need to be tested as full siblings vs. unrelated.